nornir-automation/nornir.tech.src/content/posts/2021/07-15-salt-nornir-intro.md

 response = client.cmd(tgt="router-1", fun="net.cli", arg=["show clock"])
 ```

-Another option to run SALT commands from CLI terminal on local machine could be [Pepper Library](https://github.com/saltstack/pepper), which leverages SALT REST API server.
+Another option to run SALT commands from the CLI on your local machine could be [Pepper Library](https://github.com/saltstack/pepper), which leverages SALT REST API server.

-Worth noting that various SALTSTACK web GUI application were developed as well.
+Worth noting that various SALTSTACK web GUI applications were developed as well.

 ## How Nornir fits the picture